Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Matthew T. Farrell - Church & Dwight Co., Inc.

-We're not going to do grandstanding right now.
+We're not going to do any grandstanding right now.
 We just feel real good about the launch.
 It's only been out there for a few weeks now.
 So we'll update you again in August, but we like the way consumers are reacting to it.
 It's a good insight.

 William B. Chappell - SunTrust Robinson Humphrey, Inc.